Commissioner of Oaths

 In addition to the persons authorized by the Minister of Justice to act as a Commissioner of Oaths, the following, by virtue of their office, may receive oaths;

-• Clerks, Treasurers & Deputy-Clerks in all municipalities, but only within the limits of their municipality
+• Clerks, Treasurers, Deputy Clerks and Deputy Treasurers in all municipalities, but only within the limits of their municipality

 • Lawyers entitled to practice Law in Ontario